 To post a notice here, contact Administrator

-The next meeting of the Parish Council will be on Thursday 18 March at 7.00pm.
-The agenda which will include how to join the Zoom meeting will be on the Council page of this site.
+The next meeting of the Parish Council will be on Thursday 20 May at 7.00pm.
+The agenda will be on the Council page of this site.
+This will the Annual Meeting of the Council and will include the election of the Chairman and Officers for the year.

 Details of the forthcoming elections for, inter alia, Wilts Unitary Council, Shalbourne Parish Council and the Police and Crime Commissioner can be found here.